 The longevity of your kitchen cabinets depends heavily on the type of materials you use.
 So before you decide to undertake a refacing project, make sure you assess the available options.
 Consider how long you want your veneer to last and accompanying hardware options then choose those that suit your budget.

-Conclusion: Is Refacing Worth It?
+Conclusion: Is Refacing Kitchen Cabinets Worth It?